Apply For a State Grant

 Match Requirements

-Basic & Economic Infrastructure Grant: RIA funds must be used for project-related construction costs.
+Basic & Economic Infrastructure Grants: RIA funds must be used for project-related construction costs.
 Applicants are responsible for all planning, engineering, permitting, acquisition, legal or other non-construction related costs.
-There is an additional match requirement of at least 25% of construction costs, depending on the location of the project.
+Applicants within counties designated by the SC Department of Revenue (DOR) as a Tier I or II county must also provide at least 25% of construction costs.
+Click the map to view counties where a 25% match is required.

 Application Process